USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_CRACMM.md

 ## What does CRACMM assume about the volatility of primary organic aerosol and how to I prepare those emissions?

-Current EPA operational workflows with SPECIATE, Speciation Tool, and SMOKE assume POA is nonvolatile.
+The majority of speciation profiles in SPECIATE assume POA is nonvolatile.
 A few volatility resolved profiles are in SPECIATE starting with v5.1, and work is underway to build volatility information for all relevant sources into future versions of SPECIATE.
-However, semivolatile profiles have never been propagated through SMOKE to CMAQ in EPA workflows.

-[S2S-Tool](https://github.com/USEPA/S2S-Tool) EPA workflows in place for CRACMM implement semivolatile POA parameterizations in the emission files.
+[S2S-Tool](https://github.com/USEPA/S2S-Tool) workflows in place for CRACMM supplement the POA information in SPECIATE by implementing semivolatile POA profiles in the emission files.
 Prior to S2S-Tool, workflows in place for CRACMM in v5.4 implemented semivoltile POA in the DESID control files by adding together PMOCN2 and PMNOCMN2 on the emission files to create a total POA equivalent that is then distributed to different volatility species in the model based on the expected volatility of POA emissions.
 Your specific configuration will depend on when and how your emissions were prepared.